tanberry/learnings/gitmagic.md

     b.
 Define upstream: Set the upstream repo to point to the repo that you forked (or cloned): `git remote add upstream git://https://github.com/<repo name>.git`.

+    c.
+To verify that your remote and upstream were set, run `git remote -v`.

 Note: refer to this [great article](https://www.bogotobogo.com/DevOps/SCM/Git/GitHub_Fork_Clone_Origin_Upstream.php) to learn more about origin vs upstream.

 ### Step 2.
 Use one of the following processes, depending on if you **forked** the upstream repo or directly **cloned** it (usually the case if you are an employee and have write access).